 This card is designed to help you improve or rebuild your credit, and it reports to all three of the major credit bureaus.
 So as long as you use it responsibly, you’ll be adding more positive activity to your credit reports.

 The Discover it Secured is one of the better offers because it provides a lot of cash back compared to other secured cards.
 That’s especially true because Discover will double what you earn in your first year.
-You’ll also get a number of handy benefits from Discover, including the ability to check one of your FICO credit scores.
+You’ll get a few handy benefits from Discover, including the ability to check one of your FICO credit scores.

 Is this card right to help you improve your credit?
 Read our comprehensive review to find out.